MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/manage-settings.md

 If your contact information changes edit the **Contact info** section.
 Choose **Update**, make your changes, and then choose **Save**.
 You may also choose **Contact info** in the left navigation menu to open the **Contact info** section.

-If you need to change any of your contact details, the Microsoft Edge extension team may verify your account again, especially if you have a company account.
+If you need to change any of your contact details such as **Publisher display name (Company name)**, the Microsoft Edge extension team may verify your account again, especially if you have a company account.
 Your verification status returns to `Pending` while the review is in process.
 The verification process ranges from a few days to a couple of weeks, and your company may receive a phone call from our verification partner.
+To reflect the changes on the Edge add-ons though, you will need to submit an update, either the package update or metadata update, to your extension on Partner Center.

+> [!NOTE]
+> Extension URL does not change with the change in Publisher name.

 ## Other settings